evncosta/100-Days-of-Code/Day 9/README.md

 A discreet auction system that collects bids privately and determines the highest bidder.
 This project was completed as part of **Day 9** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 9: Dictionaries, Nesting and the Secret Auction** in the 100 Days of Code curriculum.
+It demonstrates practical application of dictionaries for data storage and retrieval.

 ## 🎯 Project Overview

 The Silent Auction program features: